IGS/portal_client/INSTALL.md

 # Installation

-There are 2 basic ways to install portal_client:
+There are several ways to install portal_client:

-1. Traditional installation
+1. Using easy_install
+2. Using pip
+3. Using VirtualEnv
-2. Using Docker
+4. Using Docker

-## 1. Traditional installation

 The portal client requires Python 3, the Boto library, and two Google python libraries: